404J/Note/posts/vue-demo.md

             searchTextSelf: 'hello mars',
             searchTextCustom: 'hello mars',
             initCount: 1,
-            baseInput: 'This is base input'
+            baseInput: 'This is base input',
+            flag: true,
+            url: 'this is url in father'
         },
         computed: {
             reversedMessageComputed() {